Chirantar7004/Mobility-tracking-Analytics/Documentation/Readme.md

-### Scenario at laundry of the building in the dorm
+### Scenario at laundry of the building in the dormitory

 The device was kept at near a small area near the laundry of the student dormitory.
 In accordance to the previous measurement, probes scanning lasted for seven hours.
 I can see the list of manufacturers names and also the amount of probes
 ![Distribution of probes request over time](final.time.png)